delta-io/delta-rs/docs/usage/loading-table.md

 >>> dt = DeltaTable("../rust/tests/data/simple_table", version=2)
 ```

-Once you\'ve loaded a table, you can also change versions using either a
+Once you've loaded a table, you can also change versions using either a
 version number or datetime string:

 ```python